Mercy Coalition of West Sacramento

 4. Holistic poverty reversal takes time.
 Cycles of impoverishment become deeply ingrained, and it's only through the sustained, long-term support of trusted friends and safe environments that those cycles can be interrupted.
 Constant encouragement, possibility and shared resilience are game-changing ingredients.
 This is doubly true for heavily traumatized populations like those experiencing homelessness.

-We're exploring new ways to embody these principles in all that we do - from our holistic healing spaces like the RECOVERY CAFE WEST SACRAMENTO and the workforce development initiatives in our J.A.M ACADEMY, to the family table of our THRIVE LIVES life-skills group, and the supportive services we provide at the City of West Sacramento's PROJECT HOMEKEY.
-From the workplace and the social space to living environments, our goal is to build pockets of restorative community that can empower individuals and break cycles, allowing us all to thrive together.
+We're exploring new ways to embody these principles in all that we do - from our holistic healing spaces like the RECOVERY CAFE WEST SACRAMENTO and the workforce development initiatives in our J.A.M ACADEMY, to our CalAIM CASE MANAGEMENT TEAM and the supportive services we provide at the City of West Sacramento's PROJECT HOMEKEY.
+No matter where we are, our goal is to build pockets of restorative community that can empower individuals and break cycles, allowing us all to thrive together.

 Mission